Darwish-md/State-Exam-2023/Topic-01.md

   - Multicore processors are commonly used in modern computers, servers, and mobile devices.

 ## implementation techniques
-When implementing a processor, there are various techniques that can be employed to optimize its [1]performance, [2]power consumption, and area [3]utilization.
+When implementing a processor, there are various techniques that can be employed to optimize its [1]performance, [2]power consumption, and [3]area utilization.
 Some common implementation techniques include:

 1. Pipelining: Pipelining divides the execution of instructions into multiple stages, allowing different stages of different instructions to be executed simultaneously.
 This technique improves throughput and instruction-level parallelism.